FoilNetwork/Foil-Network/readme.md

 # 🤝 Contributing

-Erachain is an open source project and we are very happy to accept community contributions.
-Please refer to [Contributing to GitHub page](https://github.com/erachain/Erachain/blob/master/CONTRIBUTING.md) for more details.
+Foil-Network is an open source project and we are very happy to accept community contributions.
+Please refer to [Contributing to GitHub page](https://github.com/FoilNetwork/Foil-Network/blob/master/CONTRIBUTING.md) for more details.

 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 # Getting help

-If something isn't clear, feel free to ask by email <support@erachain.org> or [Discord](https://discord.gg/vcDbPHyZ).
+If something isn't clear, feel free to ask by email <support@foil.network> or [Discord](https://discord.gg/vcDbPHyZ).

 # ✨ Appendix: Extra-mining, extra-stacking and extra-inviting